nelsonmorais/azure-iot/README.md

 The scripts will create the following resources:
 - 1 Resource group (resource group where all the resources will be created)
 - 2 VNets (IT and OT see details below)
+  - IT Subnets: Default, AzureBastionSubnet
+  - OT Subnets: Default
 - 1 Bastion (to provide secure access to the VM of the simulated IoT Edge device)
 - Storage Account(s) for:
   - IoT Hub (for custom routing to cold storage)
   - TSI
 - 1 Azure Container Registry (to store the IoT Edge simulated temperature module)
+  - Private Endpoint + NIC on the IT Default Subnet
   - Image azureiotedge-simulated-temperature-sensor:1.0 pushed to the ACR
-- 1 IoT Hub (to where the IoT Edge simulated deice will be registered)
+- 1 IoT Hub (to where the IoT Edge simulated device will be registered)
+  - Private Endpoint + NIC on the IT Default Subnet
 - 1 Device Provisioning Service (to provide an enrollment group from where the IoT Edge device will be provisioned)
+  - Private Endpoint + NIC on the IT Default Subnet
 - 1 Ubuntu 18.04 Virtual Machine (the IoT Edge simulated device)
 - Time Series Insights
 - [TODO: Azure Streaming Analytics Cluster]